Travel Industry Management (TIM)

 TIM 319 Quantity Foods and Institutional Purchasing (4) (3 Lec, 1 3-hr Lab) Quantity food and beverage operations, menu development and costing, dietary menu claims, purchasing procedures, inventory control, procurement, transportation, legislation.
 Institutional foodservice sanitation, Hazard Analysis Critical Control Point and National Restaurant Association Certification.
 Pre: FSHN 181 and FSHN 181L, 315 or consent.

 TIM 320 Introduction to Tourism Economics (3) Examines tourism from an economic perspective.
 Topics include: the determinants of consumer demand for leisure travel, structure of competition among suppliers of tourism services, benefits and costs of tourism development to the host community, government's role in the taxation, subsidy, regulation and protection of the tourism industry, tourism's impact on the environment, and sustainable tourism development.
-A-F only.
 Pre: ECON 120 or 130 or 131; or consent.
 (Cross-listed as ECON 320) DS

 TIM 321 Sociocultural Issues in Tourism (3) Positive and negative impacts of tourism on society, social change, culture, residents, developing countries, and environment.
 Role of social planning.
 Pre: 101.
 DS